shakkeelbhat/MuberApp/README.md

 ----------------------------------
 ## passengers/login/
 ```
-* Each login increases the user's total_rides by 1
+* Each login increases the passenger's total_rides by 1